Kong/docs.konghq.com/app/_src/gateway/upgrade-v2.md

 Running `kong migrations` in this workflow is irrevocable, therefore we recommend that you backup data before making any changes.

-Depending on the database you're using (Postgres or Cassandra), a database dump is recommended so that you can recover from migrations failure at the database level.
+A database dump is recommended so that you can recover from migrations failure at the database level.

 Additionally, {{site.base_gateway}} supports exporting data in YAML format with `kong config db_export`, which later on can be imported back by `kong config db_import`.
 For more information, see